yuvaraj91/Yuvaraj91/README.md

 I'm Yuva (he/him).
 I'm a Data & Analytics Engineer by profession.
 Based in Germany, and originally from Malaysia.

-I have experience working in the BI and Data Analytics fields across Tech, Banking, Insurance, and Telecommunications industries.
+I have experience working in the Data Platform and Analytics fields across Tech, Banking, Insurance, and Telecommunications industries.

 ## Education